 Do you have a passion for movies?
 I do.
+There is some of it thats inspired me heavily to want to pursue screenwriting.
 First let me warn you, I’m not a snobbish movie watcher, neither Am I a Rotten Tomatoes evaluator.
-I know what I like and I’m super ok with my movie taste.
+I know what I like and I’m super ok with my movie choices.

 I have been obsessed with movies for as long as I can remember, some of the movies I watched multiple times, learn the lines and repeat it often.
 What is the first line in your mind when you think about your favorite movie?
 Tell me in the comments!
 It would be fun to talk about it!

 It took me a few days to write another blog post because I’m a very indecisive person, so I wrote down a list of movies that inspired me actually to write movies, and I ended up with a list of the movies I like, not movies that actually made me want to write.

 It’s been a few weeks that all I have been talking about its social issues, rights, and ways of making life better to most of us (respect to the diversity folks!).
 In this post, I decided to go a little lighter and talk about movies that inspired me pursue the screenwriter path.
 I made a small list, as I can talk about this for days, I had to narrow it down.
 Here are the movies I picked:

 The plot of the movie got me.
 The story of the boy being hurt and the girl being extremely independent was refreshing.
 I’m the queen of romantic comedies, I probably watched dozens of them, usually, the hero always gets hurt or chase the love interest during the entire movie, just to be together at the end.
 Its the so-called “Happily ever after”.

 Spoiler alert, 500 days of Summer takes a different route and makes us think that female characters can be the cause of heartbreaking too.